 How to start a blog

-your step by step guide to start your first blog very quickly!
+your step by step guide to start a blog very quickly!

-So you need to start up a blog.
+So you need to start a blog.
 That’s wonderful!

 Not simply is starting a blog an excellent pastime, but with starting a blog website you can express yourself in a different way, support others with problems you’ve conquer, identify yourself as a professional, as well as make money.